pluckyporcupine/raylibmosaic/README.md

 # raylib-mosaic

 These are work-in-progress Mosaic bindings for [the raylib gamedev library](https://github.com/raysan5/raylib).
-They are made for and only confirmed to be working with raylib-2.6.0-Win64-mingw.
+These bindings are made for only confirmed to be working with raylib-2.6.0.

 You can find more information about Mosaic [here](https://github.com/sal55/langs/blob/master/Mosaic/readme.md).